monarchs-ice/monarchs/docs/source/index.rst

 **MONARCHS** is a model of Antarctic ice shelf stability and hydrology written in Python.
-Please see the :doc:`installation` section for information on how to obtain MONARCHS, and the and :doc:`quickstart` section for a quickstart guide on how to set it up and run it.
+Please see the :doc:`installation` section for information on how to obtain MONARCHS, and the :doc:`quickstart` section for a quickstart guide on how to set it up and run it.

 .. note::